samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 This is a brief analysis over this file:

 * The `constructor` initalizes all the dependencies passed to it from your dependency injection file when creating the object.
 * The `createUser` method checks if the user with the username in the request body exists then throws an error that 'User with username already exists' already exists.
-Otherwise it proceeds to save the user and returns the result to the controller.
+Otherwise, it proceeds to save the user and returns the result to the controller.
 * The `getUser` method fetches the user that matches the `username` provided and returns the result to the controller.

 Now, you have the chunks of code to create a user and get a specified user.
 So, you can proceed to create the controller to implement this service.

-By the way, noticed how you were able to recieve and initialize the dependencies of the `user service` inside it's constructor?
+By the way, noticed how you were able to receive and initialize the dependencies of the `user service` inside its constructor?
 The dependency injection makes that possible, you will get to that part soon.

 Now, inside the `./app/controllers/` directory, create another `user.js` file.
 Now, insert this code inside it: